saqijaan/docker/Readme.md

 # Setup Instructions

+Remove .git directory from docker/.git use `rm docker/.git`

 1. Clone package to your project root and open terminal in docker folder.

 2. Update your project configurations in .env file